Board of Directors

 Jessica DeWitt, Director

 Jessica DeWitt is a child of the Pennsylvania woods cast into the Saskatchewan prairie.
-She is currently a PhD candidate in the History Department at the University of Saskatchewan, Social Media Editor for the Network in Canadian History and Environment (NiCHE), and the former editor of SHFS's Folklore magazine.
+She completed her PhD in the History Department at the University of Saskatchewan in 2019.
+Jessica is Social Media Editor for the Network in Canadian History and Environment (NiCHE), and the former editor of SHFS's Folklore magazine.
 She studies comparative American and Canadian environmental history.
 A park scholar and enthusiast, her dissertation is a comparative history of Canadian provincial parks and American state parks, focusing on Idaho, Alberta, Ontario, and Pennsylvania.

 Frank Garritty, Past President